-But Graco SnugRide SnugLock 35 is still a safe infant car seat, going through rigorous crash testing, meets or exceeds the US safety standards FMVSS 213.
+But Graco SnugRide SnugLock 35 is still a safe infant car seat, going through rigorous crash testing, and meets or exceeds the US safety standards FMVSS 213.

-Featuring side impact protection, along with the EPS energy-absorbing foam, this car seat offers great protection for your little in case any crash happens.
+Featuring side impact protection, along with the EPS energy-absorbing foam, this car seat offers great protection for your little one in case any crash happens.

 Like all newborn infant car seats, the Graco SnugRide SnugLock 35 also provides shade and sun protection for your baby with a canopy, which is rotatable for more space when you need to carry the handle.

 This car seat is compatible with all Graco Click Connect strollers, thanks to the Click Connect technology, with which you can easily attach the seat to strollers in one step for a customized travel system that best fits your lifestyle.

 The seat cushion is machine washable and you can simply remove it for cleaning.
 For the metal and plastic parts, you can clean them with mild soap and water, but for a buckle, you’d better use a damp cloth for cleaning.